4D Shapes

 24-cell rendering

 The 24-cell, or icositetrachoron, is a unique and highly symmetrical 4-polytope with 24 octahedral facets.
 It has 24 vertices and 96 edges.
-Unlike the other 4-polytopes, the 24-cell is self-dual, which means that its vertices and dual vertices coincide, giving it a unique geometric structure.
+Unlike the other 4-polytopes, the 24-cell has no direct 3D analog.
+It is self-dual, which means that its vertices and dual vertices coincide, giving it a unique geometric structure.
 The 24-cell can be visualized as a 3D rhombic dodecahedron that extends into the fourth dimension, with each vertex connected to a new vertex.

 Perspective Projection of 24-cell